binod33/EulerProject/KeyManagementTool.md

 ## Command
 ### Update [<code>update</code>]

-A command recognized by the key management tool that performs encryption key updates on existing keypairs inside the key management database by decrypting them using the exsiting encryption key and re-encrypting them using the new encryption key.
+A command recognized by the key management tool that performs encryption key updates on existing key-pairs inside the key management database by decrypting them using the existing encryption key and re-encrypting them using the new encryption key.
 Make sure all the services are stopped before executing the update command operation.
 (Mandatory : Dispatcher and Backend service).
 The update command iterates through the customer's resources and then updates the key-pairs created for those resources in the key management database.
 Here is the list of the entities/resources whose key-pairs are updated by the update command.

 ```
 Account Accesses